Vasileia-Apostolou/all_about_glam_blog/README.md

 During the development process some changes were made

 ### Design
 I wanted a pink color scheme for this project to give a girly and fun look.
 For the background I used a glittery fuchsia image and I kept the color of the navbar, footer and buttons the same color of light pink.
-All form have a white background with black text and icons.
+All forms have a white background with black text and icons.

 ## Features

 ### Functionality
-The web application uses Python login to allow user to register or login to their account for free and in addition it offers CRUD operations which allows users to create, read, update and delete their posts or profile account.
+The web application uses Python login to allow user to register or login/logout to their account for free and in addition it offers CRUD operations which allows users to create, read, update and delete their posts.

 ### Existing Features
 - **Register** -
  Users can create their own account for free by filling the form and providing a username, email address and password which are required and stored in the database.
 The Form cannot be submitted if the username already exists but can create multiple accounts with the same email address.
-The users have to repeat their password to ensure there are no mistakes.
 The users passwords are hashed for security purposes.

 - **Login** -
 The login form has a username and password field which if correctly put in the users can login in their account.

 - **Logout** -
-Users can logout of their account by clicking "Logout" in the navbar.
+Users can logout from their account by clicking "Logout" in the navbar.

 - **Users Profile** -
-Users who are logged in can visit their profile page and view their personal information.
-Users are also allowed to edit or delete their profile.
+Users who are registered and logged in can visit their profile page.

 - **Create Post** -
 Users can click on "Create Post" link in the navbar and will be directed to a form that has to be filled in with post title, image (optional), and content in order to create a new post.
-When the user clicks on the "Create Post" button, they will be redirected to the home page where they will be able to see their post.
+When the user clicks on the "Create Post" button, they will be redirected to the home page where they will be able to see their new post.

 - **Edit Post** -
 If the users want to update their post, they can click on the "Edit" button which appears at the bottom of their post.
 Also when they click on the "View Post" button, the post will open in a seperate page where they will still have the option of updating their post.
 Once the "Edit" button is clicked, a form will display in a separate page with the title, image url and content already written as it is.
 Then changes in the inputs can be made and updated by clicking on the "Update" button.
 In case the users change their mind on updating their post, there is a "Cancel" button which will redirect them to the home page.
 Users can only edit their post and not others.

 - **Delete Post** -
 If the users want to delete their post, they can click on the "Delete" button which appears at the bottom of their post.
 Also when they click on the "View Post" button, the post will open in a seperate page where they will still have the option of deleting their post.
 Once the "delete" button is clicked, a pop-up will appear with the message "Are you sure you want to delete this post?".
-Then the user has the option of deleting the post by clicking the "Delete" button or cancel with the "Cancel" button.
+Then the user has the option of deleting the post by clicking the "Delete" button or cancel with the "Cancel" button which will exit the pop-up.
 Users can only delete their post and not others.

 - **View Post** -
-On the bottom left of every post there is a "View Post" button which opens the post in a seperate page and displays the full post when its clicked.
+On the bottom left of every post there is a "View Post" button which opens the post in a seperate page and displays the full post alone.
 The user who created that post has the option of editing or deleting the post.

 - **Blog Post** -
 Blog posts are displayed in the home page from olderst to newest.